-The present investigation entitled "Eco-friendly management of insect pest of bt brinjal for ensuring quality yield" was carried out in the experimental field of Sher-e-Bangla Agricultural University (SAU), Sher-e-Bangla Nagar, Dhaka-1207, Bangladesh during rabi season 2020-2021.
+The brinjal insect pest is the most serious issue throughout Bangladesh.
+The excessive usage of pesticides for managing this pest threatens the health of farmers and consumers and makes the brinjal fruits more costly to consumers.
+Hence, a bio-rational based management practices including botanical and bio-control agents (parasitoids) study was carried out in the experimental field of Sher-e-Bangla Agricultural University (SAU), Sher-e-Bangla Nagar, Dhaka-1207, Bangladesh during rabi season 2021-2022.
 The present chapter deals with the material used and methods required.
 The materials and methods adopted in the study are discussed under the following sub-headings:

 3.1.
-Description of the experimental site
+Experimental site

-The experiment was conducted during the period from October 2020 to April 2021.
+The experiment was conducted during the period from October 2021 to April 2022.
 The present piece of research work was conducted in the experimental area of Sher-e-Bangla Agricultural University (SAU), Sher-e-Bangla Nagar, Dhaka-1207, Bangladesh.
 The location of the site is 23°74/N latitude and 90°35/E longitude with an elevation of 8.2 meter from sea level.
 The geographical location of the experimental site was under the subtropical climate and its climatic conditions is characterized by heavy scanty rainfall during the rabi season.
 The soil belonged to "The Modhupur Tract", AEZ-28 (FAO, 1988).
 The experimental area was flat having available irrigation and drainage system and above flood level.